tj-smith47/pve-certdumper/README.md

 That being said, I would like to give thanks and credit to the following actors for their efforts:

-* [mailcraft](https://github.com/mailcraft/dumpcerts) for their work updating the `dumpcerts.sh` script from Traefik v1.7 for compatiblity with Traefik v2+ 🙏
+* [mailcraft](https://github.com/mailcraft/dumpcerts) for updating the `dumpcerts.sh` script from Traefik v1.7 for compatiblity with Traefik v2+ 🙏
 * [EnigmaCurry](https://github.com/EnigmaCurry/proxmox-traefik-certdumper) for their original implementation of this project and work in `run.sh`, cutting my work in half 🚀

-Feel free to put up any issues for feature requests.
-I've considered some additional configuration options, but what I have here works for me.
+Feel free to put up an issues for feature requests and I will do my best to get to them promptly.
+I've considered some additional config options, but what I have here works for me.